-Basically computer software controls computer hardware.
-Both application software and hardware system dependent on each other for working
+Basically, computer software controls computer hardware.
+Both application software and hardware systems dependent on each other for working

-Between hardware and software, operating systems is a middleman.
+Between hardware and software, operating systems are a middleman.
 Without an operating system, hardware and software cannot function properly.

 In a computer system, both of these are utilized to establish communication and operate the system.
 However, there is a significant distinction between shell and kernel.
 A shell is a type of interface that connects the kernel and the user.
 It enables all of the system’s users to communicate with the kernel.
 A kernel is the fundamental heart of a typical operating system.
 Its purpose is to manage all of the duties associated with a system.

 Shell: It refers to a specific user software or environment that gives a user an interface to access the operating system’s services.
 A shell runs several programmes based on the input it receives from the user.

 Shell commands such as mkdir, ls, and others can be used to ask the operating system to complete a specified action (OS).

 Kernel: A kernel is an operating system’s heart (Operating system).
 Its job is to keep track of the hardware and computer’s operations.
 By accessing the different resources of a computer, such as the I/O devices, CPU, and several other resources, a kernel simply works as a bridge between any user and the various resources supplied by a system.

 The following are the most important features of the Operating System;